Teaching

 NRES 589: Nature, Culture, and Society (Every other year, Spring semester)

-NRES 424: US Environment, Justice, and Policy (Every other year, Spring Semester)
+NRES 434: Environment, Policy, and Conflict (Every other year, Spring Semester)

 NRES 224: Environment and Social Justice (Annually, Fall Semester)